 Meal timing will affect sleep and temperature as well.
 Having dinner before 7:00 pm will support a lower heart and respiratory rate throughout the night, as well as your body temperature.
 Lastly, we can look at our thought timing.
 We should strive to consume stressful content and thoughts during daylight hours where we can take action, rather than in the evenings.
 Working to identify what is causing you stress at night and bringing that into the daylight hours will really help your sleep schedule.

 Sleep gadgets.
 Which ones should we care about?

 An immediate change would be keeping your bed cool.
 Finding the right mattress for your body is important, but a quick and easy change you can make would be keeping your sleeping area nice and cool.
 That temperature change can cause immediate results for many people.
 Some foam mattresses can trap heat, so breathable bedding will help counteract that heat.
-Finding a good mattress is a process, and often expensive.
-Small changes like new, natural bedding will be so helpful.
+Finding a good mattress is a process, and often expensive though, small changes like new, natural bedding is also really helpful.

 You can also raise your mattress slightly to help with your circulation, and try out new sleeping positions.
 Sleeping on your stomach isn’t desirable, but you can try sleeping on your side or back to see which one feels right for you!